 • Scheduling your workouts like any other appointment can help you stay focused on your goals.

 • Switch it up!
-Doing the same exercises day after day can be boring, making you less likely to follow through.
-Different types of training will help you meet your goals – don’t ignore the strength training!
+Repeating the same workout day after day can be boring, making you less likely to follow through.
+Different types of training will help you meet your goals.
+And don’t ignore the strength training!

 • Do a few short sessions throughout the day if you can’t manage a 30 minute block.
 You don’t even need equipment – try walking up and down the stairs in your office building for ten minutes mid-day.